 A place to share your thoughts, to listen, to hone your skills.
 Are there things you’d like to say, feelings to express?
 We are a group composed of anyone – student, staff, faculty, or friend – interested in the interface of poetry and medicine, within or without the Health Sciences Center.
-Join us at 5:30 PM the first Monday of each month (or the second Monday when holidays interfere) at the Setauket Neighborhood House.
+Join us at 5:30 PM the fourth Monday of each month (or the second Monday when holidays interfere) at the Setauket Neighborhood House.
 Directions to the house can be found here.
-Our next meeting will be December 2nd.
+Our next meeting will be September 26th.